Combining Crown Structures for Vulnerability Measures

-The interesting part of the algorithm is the localization of a minimal strictly reducible pair if it exists in the graph, as specified in \cref{lemma::locateStrictPair}.
+The key aspect of the algorithm is the localization of a minimal strictly reducible pair, if it exists in the graph, as stated in \cref{lemma::locateStrictPair}.
 Let $(A,B)$ be a minimal strictly reducible pair in $G$.
-As already mentioned, Algorithm \alg2kw is basically a bounded search tree with a working vertex set $S$, which are potential head vertices.
-That is, if we can ensure that $S$ corresponds to the vertex set $A$ at any point, then $(A,B)$ is localized, because once this is the case, step~\ref{step::RedPairCeck} will guarantee that we can extract it.
-Note that by the definition of a strictly reducible pair we have $|B| > (2W-1)|A|$ while $A$ separates $B$ from the rest of the graph.
-Hence, \cref{thm::dbExapnsion} with demands $d_a=2W-1$ for every $a \in A$ guarantees to identify $(A,B)$ as reducible pair in case $S=A$.
-Note also that a reducible pair other than $(A,B)$ can also be found in step~\ref{step::RedPairCeck}.
-However, as long as it fulfills the properties of such a pair (see~\cref{def::RedPair}) the reduction is save (cf.~\cref{lemma::saveRedInAlg1}).
+As previously mentioned, Algorithm \alg2kw essentially functions as a bounded search tree with a working vertex set $S$, which consists of potential head vertices.
+If we can ensure that $S$ corresponds to the vertex set $A$ at any given point, then $(A,B)$ is localized; once this occurs, step~\ref{step::RedPairCeck} will guarantee its extraction.

+By the definition of a strictly reducible pair, we have $|B| > (2W - 1)|A|$, while $A$ separates $B$ from the rest of the graph.
+Thus, \cref{thm::dbExapnsion}, with demands $d_a = 2W - 1$ for every $a \in A$, ensures the identification of $(A,B)$ as a reducible pair when $S = A$.

+It is also noteworthy that a reducible pair other than $(A,B)$ may be identified in step~\ref{step::RedPairCeck}.
+However, as long as it fulfills the properties of such a pair (see \cref{def::RedPair}), the reduction remains valid (cf. \cref{lemma::saveRedInAlg1}).

-The following lemma implies a depth-wise progression in the bounded search tree towards $S=A$.
-Let $(A,B)$ be a minimal strictly reducible pair in $G=(V,E)$ and let $S \subset V$.
-Let $\chrf$ be a $W$-BCD in $\gLarge(G-S)$.
+The following lemma implies a depth-wise progression in the bounded search tree towards $S = A$.
+Let $(A,B)$ be a minimal strictly reducible pair in $G = (V,E)$ and let $S \subset V$.
+Let $\chrf$ be a $W$-BCD in $\gLarge(G - S)$.